Skip to main content

 Things to know

-Your school’s principal, science coordinator, technology coordinator and/or careers adviser will get information sheets from us in the first week of Term 1 2025.
+Your school’s principal, science coordinator, technology coordinator and/or careers adviser will receive information sheets from us in Term 1, 2026.

 Find out more